-One of the most pressing concerns when designing a metal building is the structure’s resistance to lateral movement.
-Specifically, you want to design a building that can withstand the most dramatic natural events that cause lateral motion in a building, including wind force and seismic activity.In order to combat these occurrences, architects and building designers can use one of three framing systems or combine them as they see fit: Shear wall, Braced frame, and Moment frame
+One major issue to consider when designing a metal structure is how the building’s resistance will respond to lateral movement.
+You would want to design a structure that can absorb most of the turning natural activities that produce lateral motion in a building, such as an earthquake and wind force.
+Architects, engineers, and building designers can use any one of three framing systems together or combine them as they deem fit to counter the effect of these occurrences.
+These three framing systems are Shear wall, Braced Frame, and Moment frame.

 First, it works well with multi-story buildings that contain wide, open spaces because building with a moment frame lack the structural walls and/or vertically diagonal braces required in braced frame or shear wall designs.

-Thus, building codes in the latter part of the 20th-century adopted preferential design criteria for steel moment frames, especially in regions of the country that were more prone to seismic activity – although that mode of thinking has evolved a bit as well, which will be covered a bit later.
+Thus, building codes in the latter part of the 20th-century adopted preferential design criteria for steel moment frames.
+This is the case especially in regions of the country that were more prone to seismic activity – although that mode of thinking has evolved a bit as well, which we will discuss a bit later.

-Moment-resisting frame is a rectilinear assemblage of beams and columns, with the beams rigidly connected to the columns.
+A Moment-resisting frame is a rectilinear assemblage of beams and columns, with the beams rigidly connected to the columns.
 Moment-resisting frames allow windows but are not very stiff.
-Moment resisting frames are made up of beams and columns that resist lateral loads through flexure of members and through stiffness of rigid joints connecting the beams and columns.
+Moment resisting frames include beams and columns that resist lateral loads through flexure of members and through stiffness of rigid joints connecting the beams and columns.
 Moment frames generally cost more than braced frames.

 - Produces greater deflection and drift compared to that of braced frames or shear walls